ARCLeeds/arcleeds.github.io/blog/_posts/2020-12-07-twelvedayshpc-Dec7.md

 breadcrumb: true
 ---

-_During the month of December we're featuring blog posts from researchers from across the University of Leeds showcasing the fantastic work they do using our High performance computing system.
+_During the month of December we're featuring blog posts from researchers from across the University of Leeds showcasing the fantastic work they do using our High Performance Computing system.
 Follow us [@RC_at_Leeds](https://twitter.com/RC_at_leeds) to keep up to date with our 12 days of HPC blog series._

 ## What's your name?